PDrifting/CBookDraft/book.markdown

 bar[7] u64Map[7] = ff ff
 ```

 Looking at the way the array mapped byte by byte from the integer we can see it mapped backwards.
 Depending on the architecture you are using this may change.
 What we see here is an effect caused by Little-Endianness.
 If we were on a Big-Endianness architecture the array would be mapped from left to right and would appear as it is displayed.
-Here's a basic table on which architectures are which.
+Here's a basic table on architecture endianness.

 ### Endianness